HenryGinn/Quadratic-Programming/README.md

 We start off at the origin with a profit function given by the sum of all spatial variables.
 If the simplex algorithm was to be applied, there would be a choice of n different columns to have as the pivot column (one for each spatial dimension).
 This is because the profit is increased at the same rate for each of the variables.
 We split the problem into n, and initialise each of the new tableaux by picking a different pivot column.
 This is the same as asking the points to point in the directions of the different axes.

 Each of the new tableau compute how far they can increase the chosen variable before hitting each of the constraints given by the non basic variables.
 If that distance is negative it can be ignored because that constraint is in the wrong direction.
 Out of the positive distances, the minimum is chosen - this is so that the point stays within the feasible region.
 This will define a new point and we can compute the value at that point given by the current profit function.
 We want all the points to remain feasible, so we need to choose the value that increases this profit by the smallest amount.
 If the profit was to be increased more than this, then there would be a point that would have to leave the feasible region to match that profit if it were to continue increasing along it's current direction.
 Note: this new value might be 0, and we don't move any of the points at all.
 This would happen when two points hit verticies at the same time for example.
 We would have still made progress however, as even though the points have not moved, one of the problems will have had it's basic and non-basic variables updated - this is telling it to move along different facets next iteration.
+When this happens we do not need to update the hyperplane, and if it happens at the start, the hyperplane may in fact not be defined so it couldn't be updated anyway.

 The point that has been chosen to be updated is then moved to it's new location.
 The global profit is then computed - this is not the value of the linear profit function, it is the value of x^Tx.
 Each of the other points had a direction that they were attempting to move along.
 The intersection of the hypersphere given by P = x^Tx and each of these lines can be found.
 These points define a hyperplane - this is the new linear profit function.
 Note that the other simplex tableax do not need to be updated.

 The process described in the previous two paragraphs is then repeated.
-When any pair of points has the same set of basic variables and has the same pivot column (going in the same direction), they have converged to each other.
+When any pair of points have the same spatial coordinates and are going in the same direction, they have converged to each other.
+Note that being in the same point in space is not the same as having the same basic variables, and that moving in the same direction is not the same as having the same pivot column.
 They can be treated at one point from then on.
 Note that the angle at the origin between any pair of points is non-increasing - this implies that the solid angle is also non-increasing.

+Below is an overview of the algorithm
+Initialisation:
+1: Objective function is defined as the hyperplane with the normal vector with all it's components equal to 1.
+2: n points are defined where all spatial coordinates are non-basic (this defines the origin).
+3: The pivot column of each point is prescribed to point along one of the axes.

+Iteration:
+1: Determine which point is going to be updated by finding which one increases the linear profit the least.
+2: Update the basic and non-basic variables of the chosen point.
+3: If the point moved, update the objective function.
+4: Compute the new pivot column and direction lines for all the points.
-When all points have converged to each other, the whole problem has converged.
+5: Check if any points have converged to each other and merge these points.

 ################## COMPUTATION OF NEW LINEAR PROFIT FUNCTION ##################